-- A coach or team representative is responsible for notifying the plate Umpire when a change occurs in the line-up. - A Coach may not use language that will reflect negatively upon players, Umpires or spectators. - c) No communication equipment shall be used between: - i) Coaches on the field;

-- ii) A coach and the dugout; - iii) A coach and any player; or - iv) The spectator area and the field, including the dugout, a coach, and a player. - d) A defensive team coach or manager may be a non-playing coach who remains in the dugout or a playing coach who enters the game as a player. - e) A playing coach in a game may give direction and assistance to their team during the game.
+- a) A coach or team representative is responsible for notifying the Plate Umpire when a change occurs in the line-up. - b) A coach may not use language that will reflect negatively upon players, Umpires or spectators. - c) No communication equipment shall be used between: - i) a coach on the field; - ii) a coach and the dugout; - iii) a coach and any player; or - iv) the spectator area and the field, including the dugout, a coach and a player. - A defensive team coach or manager may be a non-playing coach who remains in the dugout or a playing coach who enters the game as a player. - e) A playing coach in a game may give direction and assistance to their team during the game. - f) A coach shall only address their own team members.